Eamont (schooner): Career

 During the Taiping Rebellion Eamont ran up to the threatened city of Ningpo, passing right through the Battle of Chinhae, which was being waged not only on the banks but in the river itself.
 At Ningpo she found Zephyr.
 The two schooners loaded up with fugitive celestials, and raced each other back to Woosung.
-But in the smooth sheltered water of the river, and with a fresh whole sail breeze, Zephyr more than a match for the more strongly built Cowes schooner.
+But in the smooth sheltered water of the river, and with a fresh whole sail breeze, Zephyr was more than a match for the more strongly built Cowes schooner.
 However, Eamont had her revenge in weather more to her choice.
 The two vessels met this time in half a gale of wind with a heavy sea running, and Eamont sailed right dead to windward of Zephyr, and left her out of sight in twelve hours.

 Eamont was sent on some very dangerous trips.
 She was one of the first vessels to open up a trade with Formosa, and made the first survey of the port of Taku, which she entered by bumping over the reef in spite of a tremendous surf beating upon it at the time, a most daring performance.
 And in her efforts to trade with the Formosans she had to withstand the attack of hundreds of armed natives right on top of a typhoon, which she succeeded in riding out on her moorings.
 But Eamont's captain was a famous fighting man, as the Chinese pirates knew to their cost.
 In his constant encounters with piratical lorchas Captain Gulliver made use of a drag sail, with which he would suddenly deaden the way of his schooner, and so out-manoeuvre these "Invincibles," as they called themselves.

 Eamont was also employed in the negotiations for the first commercial treaty with Japan.
 On this occasion she ran into Nagasaki and quietly dropped anchor, in spite of the fact that opposition to the proposed commercial treaty was very strong at the time.
 On the following morning 150 boat-loads of Japanese attempted to tow her to sea, being evidently ignorant of an anchor's raison d'être.
 But though they attempted several similar methods to get rid of her they refrained from any armed attack, and, eventually, her mission was completely successful.
 This was in 1858, and Eamont's crew saw many wonderful sights in that tierra incognita.